Drew is on the beat with the latest developments in the eCommerce world.

 Customer Feedback vs. Product Reviews

-I will be focusing on customer feedback here on this page and product reviews on another.
-Both are critical to your business's success, so to start, I will describe customer feedback on your business below and how to best control any damage it causes to your reputation.
+I will be focusing on customer feedback here on this page, although both are critical to your business's success.
+Here, I will describe how customer feedback on your business works and how to best control any damage it causes to your online reputation.

 The Customer Is Always Right?